The transition from child to an adult member of society in different countries vary, so check out How Quinceañeras are Celebrated Around the World.

 The Ceremony of the 15 Candles is an important aspect of the Quinceañera in these countries.
 The birthday girl offers one candle to each of the 15 people she considers most influential in her life.
 Also called the “Tree of Life” ceremony, the celebrant usually gives a short speech mentioning something significant about each person.

-If you’re not familiar with the candle ceremony but want to include it, read all about it here: http://www.ehow.com/info_8505988_traditional-candlelighting-ceremony-quinceanera.html
+If you’re not familiar with the candle ceremony but want to include it, Click HERE on on the image below to read Traditional Candle-Lighting Ceremony for a Quinceanera:

 In Brazil, the Quinceañera is called the festa de debutantes or festa de quinze anos.
 It opens with the entrance of the birthday girl and is followed by an optional Mass.
-Many segments of dancing accompany the Brazilian ceremony, and many styles of music—international, traditional, and popular music chosen by the celebrant—is played.
+Many segments of dancing accompany the Brazilian ceremony, and many styles of music are played.
+These include international, traditional, and popular music chosen by the celebrant.

 The dances are important as the celebrant is expected to dance with every male member of her family as well as one boy her own age.
 He might be her boyfriend, her best male friend, or some other significant male.
 Like debutante celebrations, there is a cake cutting ceremony.
 That’s the one element of the celebration that everyone looks forward to!